HTTP API

 Response:

-.
-The endpoint attempts to prevent email enumeration by always returning a success status if the request format is valid, even if the email address is not found.
+The endpoint attempts to prevent email enumeration by always returning a success status if the request format is valid.

 -